Ready to bring in the bucks through concession sales this season?

 Concession stands are most effective at highly attended events, but those don’t typically run year-round.
 During off-seasons or slow periods, RaiseRight is a proven way to supplement your fundraising throughout the year.

-With a RaiseRight fundraising program, you and your organization can pay for the goods and services already in your budget (including concession supplies) by paying with gift cards or shopping online.
+With a RaiseRight fundraising program, you and your organization can pay for the goods and services already in your budget (including concession supplies) with gift cards or online shopping links.
 Your organization will earn up to 20% back with every purchase!

 Ready to get the fundraising going?
 Learn more about how RaiseRight works, download and share our RaiseRight Fundraising Playbook, or get started for free today.